 But it’s not really any better or worse than any other Fantasy story from the same period (i.e. the 50s) with Middle East-inspired cultures.
 I mean, honestly, it’s not really that much worse than some of the Middle East-inspired Fantasy cultures you’d find now.

-To be clear, I’m not saying that makes it alright because other writers have done worse, I’m saying that you give you a point of reference for how offensive you’re likely to find it.
+To be clear, I’m not saying that makes it alright because other writers have done worse, I’m saying that to give you a point of reference for how offensive you’re likely to find it.

 Now, if that’s not going to be a deal-breaker for you, you should find The Horse and His Boy a pretty enjoyable story.
 Lewis’ narration is always great and full of sarcastic, funny comments and descriptions, and the much smaller, more intimate scope of the story is a welcome change of pace not only from the larger Narnia myth arc, but also the Fantasy genre’s overall tendency to have characters facing the end of the world.